 My recent “Virtual List on Steroids” presentation at DIG-FM, and the preparation of a revised version to give at dotFMP next week, has prompted me to reconsider certain assumptions re: optimizing performance both locally, and across a LAN and/or WAN.
 Specifically, there are two things we’re going to look at today.
 First, a way to… Continue reading Fast Summaries Re-revisited

+Update 30 May 2018: see also Fast Summaries Re-revisited.
 If you do complex data analysis, then from time to time you probably need to group, summarize, and parse data into variables and/or fields.
-There are various ways to accomplish this, including the Fast Summary technique, which regular readers of this blog may be familiar with, as it has made a number of appearances here… Continue reading Fast Summaries Revisited
+There are various ways to accomplish this, including the Fast Summary technique, which regular readers of this blog may be familiar with,… Continue reading Fast Summaries Revisited

 Last time we looked at several summary reporting tricks, including a conditional subsummary (when an item’s Status is “Scheduled” it will have a value in the Substatus field — otherwise Substatus will be blank).
 The challenge was to generate a summary report showing Substatus only where appropriate, without seeing any annoying empty gray rows beneath… Continue reading Conditional Subsummary Report in Browse Mode